*Other limits may apply please check SportsBet Terms and Conditions.

-You are probably reading this SportsBet review because you are considering opening an account with the biggest bookie in Australia.
+You are probably reading this SportsBet review because you are considering opening an account with one of the biggest bookies in Australia.
 If so, you have come to the right place.
-SportsBet is Australia’s best known online bookmaker, and it is one you can trust.
-If you are considering making SportsBet your betting site of choice, check out our exclusive, extensive and most importantly impartial SportsBet review below.
+We will reveal all of the hidden downsides of this operator.

 SportsBet Information And Facts

-SportsBet was the first ever bookmaker granted a commercial licence in Australia all the way back in 1993.
-The company went from strength to strength in the following two decades, and in 2009 Paddy Power became majority owner.
-The Irish giants have since merged with Betfair, and as of 2018 Paddy Power Betfair own SportsBet Australia.
+SportsBet was the first-ever bookmaker granted a commercial licence in Australia all the way back in 1993.
+The company went from strength to strength in the following two decades, and in 2009 Paddy Power became the majority owner.
+The Irish giants have since merged with Betfair, and as of 2018, Paddy Power Betfair owns SportsBet Australia.
 SportsBet is licensed in the Northern Territory.

-SportsBet cover all of Australia’s favourite sports, with odds available on horse racing, AFL, NRL, cricket, soccer and golf.
-SportsBet also display in-play betting odds, but to avail of the service customers must phone their in-play bets in.
+SportsBet covers all of Australia’s favourite sports, with odds available on horse racing, AFL, NRL, cricket, soccer and golf.
+SportsBet also displays in-play betting odds, but to avail of the service, customers must phone their in-play bets in.
 You can keep an eye on the live odds via the website.
-SportsBet do not offer casino or poker products and it is purely a sports betting site.
+They also offer sports betting bonuses and promotions, but you’ll first have to register to see them.

 How Good Are SportsBet Odds?

-SportsBet usually have an over round of between 105% and 107% on most sports betting markets, which is about average in comparison to their market rivals.
-Odds couldn’t be considered one of SportsBet’s biggest strengths, but it isn’t exactly a glaring weakness.
-Overall, SportsBet’s odds could be better, but they could also be a lot worse too.
+SportsBet usually has an over-round of between 106% and 108% on most sports betting markets, which is below average in comparison to their market rivals.
+Odds couldn’t be considered one of Sportsbet’s biggest strengths.
+Overall, Sportsbet’s odds could be better, but they could also be a lot worse too.

 SportsBet Mobile App Betting

-When it comes to apps and mobile betting, SportsBet are up with Australia’s very best.
-They have apps available across a wide variety of platforms and operating systems.
-Whether you are on an iPhone or iPad, Android, Blackberry or Window’s Phone, then SportsBet have an app for you.
+They have some of the top punting apps available across a wide variety of platforms and operating systems.
+Whether you are on an iPhone or iPad, Android, Blackberry or Window’s Phone, then SportsBet has an app for you.

-Their iPad/iMini App allows you to stream live race commentary, as well as providing lots of betting options, including live in play odds.
-The iPhone app will work on IPhone4, IPhone4s and IPhone5, and just like the iPad app it has 1000s of markets available.
+Their iPad app allows you to stream live race commentary, as well as providing lots of betting options, including live in-play odds.
+The iPhone app also has 1000s of markets available.

 The android app is just as good as its iPhone counterpart, but it cannot be found in the Play Store.
-It must be downloaded direct from SportsBet, and Android version 4.4 or later is required to run it.
-If you have a Windows Phone or Blackberry don’t sweat it, because SportsBet have an app for you too.
-You can check out our in depth SportsBet Mobile App reviews by clicking here.
+It must be downloaded directly from SportsBet site, and Android version 5.0 or later is required to run it.
+The whole process of downloading the app for android mobile devices is pretty straightforward.

 SportsBet Live Streaming

-SportsBet is one of the best bookies around when it comes to offering live streaming on sporting events.
-They offer a wide range of streaming options on both their mobile and desktop sites.
-On their desktop site you can bet and watch on European soccer (including La Liga), tennis (including Wimbledon) and cricket too, as well as all Victorian thoroughbred racing.
+SportsBet offers a wide range of streaming options on both their mobile and desktop sites.
+On their desktop site you can bet and watch European soccer (including La Liga), tennis (including Wimbledon) and cricket too, as well as all Victorian thoroughbred racing.
 However, they still fall behind bet365 which offers even more events, especially around top European soccer and horse racing.

 - Then have a bet, sit back and enjoy the live stream of your chosen event with SportsBet